 When stocked in a waterbody that can hold over (allow survival from one year to the next) trout, they can grow to trophy sizes.
 Maximum sizes can vary wildly between these species (14-60lbs) and their preferred water parameters vary as well.
 To determine which specie(s) would best be suited to your lake management plan, you should give us a call and speak with one of our biologists.

-Walleye can grow to 40”+ and well over 25lbs, but instead of being “returned to grow” after being caught, most legal sized walleye are kept due to their table quality.
+Walleye can grow to 40” + and well over 25lbs, but instead of being “returned to grow” after being caught, most legal sized walleye is kept due to their table quality.
 This means that most Walleye are caught well before they even reach half of that size.
-Management strategies could focus on lots of walleye to be harvested by anglers for food, or could encourage growth from a more trophy oriented fishery depending on specific management objectives for your lake.
+Management strategies could focus on lots of walleye to be harvested by anglers for food, or could encourage growth from a more trophy-oriented fishery depending on specific management objectives for your lake.
 They have also been used for biomanipulation management techniques.
 If you are interested in Walleye, please give us a call and speak with one of our biologists.